basilb07/nano/new.md

 ##Usage##

-When you press the *copy markdown* button you'll get the markdown markup wrapped in `markdown` and `p` tags, so you can send it as an email to post@posterous.com to create a new entry for your own blog.
+When you press the *copy markdown* button you'll get the markdown markup wrapped in `markdown` and `p` tags, so you can send it as an email to post@posterous.com to create a new entry for your own blog.line4 added